DeSoto Adventurer: 1960

 For its final year, the Adventurer lost its convertible but gained a four-door hardtop and sedan.
 Instead of being a limited edition model, the Adventurer was the top trim model range for the two series DeSoto line-up for 1960.
 Ram induction was reintroduced on models with the quad-four carburetor.
 This was also the only year that the car came in a variety of colors instead of its traditional white-black and gold combination.
 Total sales for the Adventurer line posted its best effort with 11,597 models produced.

 Rumors began circulating that Chrysler was ready to kill the DeSoto and customers reacted by buying other makes of cars.
 Also hurting DeSoto was its design, nearly identical to the Chrysler Windsor, except for the grille and the blade styled tail lights.
 Consumers purchased the Windsor without the fear that it would be an orphan like the DeSoto was soon bound to be.
 New was dual speed rear window defoggers, a drivers seat with five more inches added to the seat back, the Hiway Hifi that played RCA Victor 45rpm records, and Unibody construction.

 In Desoto's final year of 1961, dealers would offer a single car line, available in two body styles.
 Chrysler announced the end of the DeSoto in November 1960, with production lasting just long enough to deplete supplies of DeSoto trim on hand.

 Cultural references

-A 1956 DeSoto Adventurer Sportsman was driven by James Stewart's character Scottie in the 1958 film Vertigo.
+A 1956 DeSoto Firedome Sportsman was driven by James Stewart's character Scottie in the 1958 film Vertigo.

 The eponymous characters of the Sam & Max franchise traditionally drive a black-and-white 1960 DeSoto Adventurer hard-top squad car.
 Some video games in the franchise have instead featured an open-top model to better accommodate gameplay.